TheRoboticsClub/2024-upe-david-duro/docs/index.md

 | Amazon Warehouse         | 0.97         | 5           | 99%        |

 ### Conclusions

-All the exercises work correctly, as in the previous version, except the self-localizing vacuum cleaner exercise, I have seen that the map path has changed, but even modifying it, it does not work correctly.
+All the exercises work correctly, as in the previous version, except the self-localizing vacuum cleaner exercise, I have seen that the map path has changed, but even modifying it, it does not work correctly (I finally realized that the getMap() function has some problems).
 I have also checked that they work importing the modules in any of these ways:

 Last version:
 ```bash